hans-elliott99/grepvec/examples/grepvec.md

 ```

                                          txt_col n_matches first_match
-    1     But if thou live remembered not to be,         4         not
+    1     But if thou live remembered not to be,        18       thou?
     2 Die single and thine image dies with thee.
-13        him?
+18        thin
     3                                                    0        <NA>
     4                                                    0        <NA>
     5                                          4         0        <NA>
-    6  Unthrifty loveliness why dost thou spend,         6         why
+    6  Unthrifty loveliness why dost thou spend,        18          do
                                                                                                 all_matches
-    1                                                not, not., he?, not.
+    1       thou?, be,, if, now?, no, thou?, be., live, of?, thou?, be,, red, he?, it?, ho?, red, live, in?
-    2 him?, an., then?, a, it, he?, die., them?, mad?, it., age, in, mad?
+    2 thin, thee., then?, image, image, thin, so?, die, age, he?, with, and, it?, Die, ho?, it, in?, thine.
     3                                                                                                    NA
     4                                                                                                    NA
     5                                                                                                    NA
-    6                                    why, spend?, love., he?, why, in
+    6  do, thou?, love?, end, do, if, love., spend, thou?, of?, love?, thou?, so?, dost, he?, it?, ho?, in?

 Be careful when unlisting the results, because if no match was found a 0
 length vector is returned.